nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 4a.
 No internet connection<br>
 > 4a1.
 Opus shows an error message that there is no internet access to Google Tasks<br>
 > 4a2.
 Use case ends

+#### Use case: Autocompletion

+**MSS**

+1. User types in first few letters of a command and press Tab
+2. Opus displays the completed command in the CommandBox

+Use case ends

+**Extensions**

+1a.
+There are no matching commands

+> 1a1.
+Nothing happens

+1b.
+There are multiple matching commands

+> 1b1.
+User tabs multiple times to cycle through commands